 Controlling the use of keys and X.509 certificates in today’s highly dynamic world of compute, container, and micro services raises new challenges that require a new approach.
 In this new world which emphasizes fast delivery, security simply cannot be enforced using traditional slow IT policies and processes.

 Business consumers and IT professionals are demanding new IT services and environments that are created at scale and speed.
 They demand Amazon AWS-'like' capabilities at similar speeds for 'internal' IT services.
-Gartner predicts that by 2017 three out of four enterprise organizations will be moving to a bi-modal IT structure with two stream/two speed IT: one that supports existing apps that require stability and another that delivers fast IT for innovation and business-impacting projects.
+Most enterprise organizations have moved to a bi-modal IT structure with two stream/two speed IT: one that supports existing apps that require stability and another that delivers fast IT for innovation and business-impacting projects.
 To facilitate this demand many organizations are implementing processes and tooling that favor short-lived virtual machines, containers, and micro-services over the more traditional long-lived computing platforms.

 While these new tools and frameworks allow for speed and scalability they do not provide centralized security services.
 Thus, security often falls back to the traditional slow, manual, and error-prone way of doing things.
 Even worse, security policies and procedures are often ignored in-lieu of just getting the job done quickly.